 “I’m a computer scientist.
 Computer scientists are problem solvers,” Russell said.
 “We look at problems and figure out how to take existing resources to solve those problems.
 That’s what I’ve done for over 30 years.
 I think it’s a great skill set to bring to the political table, specifically with economic development.”

 Russell has worked as a computer science professor at App State since 1991.
 Before teaching at App State, he taught at Virginia Commonwealth and Freed-Hardeman universities.
 However, Russell is more commonly known as the founder and president of the small business Raysweather.com.

 “I built a small business from scratch,” Russell said.
 “I know all the stresses of that and so much of our community is small business so I think I have a unique ability to represent small business owners as well.”

 Ray’s Weather covers the weather in the Southern Appalachian region.
 In 2016, the Boone Chamber of Commerce recognized it as the “Business of the Year,” according to Russell’s website.

 In addition to being a professor and weatherman, Russell also said he has been a minister for churches in North Carolina, Mississippi, Georgia and Tennessee.

 “It was clear to me that we needed candidates running for office that were connected in communities, that had a passion for the communities and we needed to change the very tone of elections and of being in office,” Russell said.

-Russell said that he saw problems and wanted to fix them and knew his background from Ray’s Weather could possibly help lead him to winning the 93rd District seat.
+Russell said he saw problems he wanted to fix and knew his background from Ray’s Weather could lead him to winning the 93rd District seat.